 Interest rates, loan approvals, and default rates are critical factors of bank stock investing.
 Learn how banks loan your money to others to create profit for themselves and place extra risk on your money at the same time.

 How Banks Operate

-The bank will then create a company-wide reserve on its entire portfolio of loans for expected losses.
-For example, they may say, “We think that 1% of all loans will default,” so they’ll open an accounting reserve that reduces the value of the loan on the balance sheet.
+You receive cash when you borrow money from a bank.
+Your loan becomes an asset when it is entered into the books.
+The bank then creates a company-wide reserve on all of its loans for expected losses.
+It might say, “We think that 1% of all these loans will default,” so it opens an accounting reserve that lowers the value of the loan on its books.

 Bank Stock Crisis or Distraction?

 Large reserves are significant for a healthy bank to maintain profits.
 It would be bad for shareholders if 4% of their loans were to default instead of the 1% they had thought would.
 That could wipe out a large portion of the book value and create huge losses for the bank and the investors.

 Adverse economic conditions can cause severe concerns for bank investors.
 A lot of income from fees can be generated from mortgage originations, and fewer home sales mean less fee income.

 Whether bank stocks are good investments comes down to the quality of the underlying loans in a bank’s portfolio.

 As one great investment giant said, it’s tough to get a lot of eager young men and women who can create earnings with the wave of a pen to contain themselves when the economy is running strong, and every loan looks good.

 Your probability of better-than-average returns on bank stocks is improved if the stock is held in a tax-advantaged account such as a Roth or traditional IRA.
 You can take a tax deduction for contributions made to a traditional IRA, and you can take tax-free withdrawals from a Roth IRA in many cases if you're over age 59 1/2.
 In either case, you'll have added benefits beyond your investment returns.